FirstEver-eu/Intel-Chipset-Driver-Updater/A_Deep_Dive_Into_Confusion.md

 Does this make sense?
 You decide.

-However, the problem resurfaces in the future: some drivers use a different hardware ID (**19347**), forcing us to revisit Intel's not-so-friendly driver search page.
+However, the problem resurfaces in the future: Intel provides a special page for certain drivers (e.g., ID 19347).
+This link points to a specific driver now, but it may change when a new page is generated for a newer driver.

 To make things easier, this link should list **all future Intel Chipset INF Utility drivers**:
 [https://www.intel.com/content/www/us/en/search.html?ws=idsa-default#q=Chipset%20INF%20Utility&sort=relevancy&f:@tabfilter=[Downloads]&f:@stm_10385_en=[Chipsets]](https://www.intel.com/content/www/us/en/search.html?ws=idsa-default#q=Chipset%20INF%20Utility&sort=relevancy&f:@tabfilter=[Downloads]&f:@stm_10385_en=[Chipsets])